MischaU8/yumyum/exercises/modeling-exercise-28_wILdw4-Oq3U.md

 three
-extrude this face hide the curves then offset the face with the o key push the interface in add Phillips stall edges and you're good to go
+extrude this face hide the curves then offset the face with the o key push the interface in add fillets stall edges and you're good to go